(314) 644-3587

 Apprenticeship details

-• Classroom: Approximately 900 hours over the program
+• Classroom: Approximately 900 hours of related instruction over the program

 • Benefits: Health insurance, pension, and annuity from day one